Compost can increase the water holding capacity in droughty soils

-Compost is an earthy-smelling, humus-like material that is a product of the controlled aerobic decay of organic nitrogen (such as manure) and carbon (such as sawdust, straw or leaves).
+Compost is an earthy-smelling, humus-like material that is a product of the controlled aerobic decay of organic nitrogen (such as manure) and carbon (such as sawdust, straw, or leaves).
 One advantage of compost is its ability to hold moisture.
 The focus of this article is to understand how to choose composts that increase the soil’s water holding capacity.

 Water holding capacity of soil organic matter

-Soil scientists report that for every 1 percent of organic matter content, the soil can hold 16,500 gallons of plant-available water per acre of soil down to one foot deep.
-That is roughly 1.5 quarts of water per cubic foot of soil for each percent of organic matter, according to Sullivan in "Drought Resistant Soil.
-Agronomy Technical Note.
-Appropriate Technology Transfer for Rural Areas" at the National Center for Appropriate Technologies in 2002.
-Increasing the organic matter content from 1 to 2 percent would increase the volume of water to 3 quarts per cubic foot of soil.
-Rodale Institute presenters, on the other hand, assume that 1 pound of carbon can hold up to 40 pounds of water.
+Soil scientists report that for every 1% of organic matter content, the soil can hold 16,500 gallons of plant-available water per acre of soil down to one foot deep.
+That is roughly 1.5 quarts of water per cubic foot of soil for each percentage of organic matter, according to Sullivan in Drought Resistant Soil.
+Rodale Institute researchers assume that one pound of carbon can hold up to 40 pounds of water.
 That calculates out to be approximately 38,445 gallons of total water per acre six inches deep.
+A 1994 study by Hudson showed that a silt loam soil with 4% organic matter holds more than twice the water of a silt loam with 1% organic matter.
 The point here is that organic matter holds a lot of water, thus, the amount of organic matter in a soil directly influences the availability of water to a crop over time.
-However, organic matter in droughty soils breaks down so rapidly that getting above 2 or 3 percent is difficult to do, but getting to 2 to 3 percent can have major positive impacts.
+However, organic matter in droughty soils breaks down so rapidly that getting above 2% or 3% is difficult to do but getting to 2% to 3% can have major positive impacts.
+A 50-acre farm that improves its soil organic matter from 1% to 3% will hold millions of gallons of water after each rain.
+The numbers get big quickly.

 How effective is compost at holding water?

-A 1994 study by A. Maynard found that a 3 inch layer of leaf compost rototilled to a 6 inch depth increased water holding capacity 2.5 times that of a native sandy soil and provided almost a 7 day supply of plant available water.
+A 1994 study by A. Maynard found that a 3-inch layer of leaf compost rototilled to a 6-inch depth increased water holding capacity 2.5 times that of a native sandy soil and provided almost a 7-day supply of plant available water.
 In a 2000 study, Maynard found that increasing the water holding capacity of the soil by adding compost helped all crops during summer droughts by reducing periods of water stress.
 The amount of water in a plow layer (8 inches) of the compost amended soil increased to 1.9 inches compared with 1.3 inches in unamended soil.
 Since vegetables require 1 inch of water a week, at field capacity, the compost amended soil held a 2-week supply of water.

 Reduce water application